Personal essays on love, life, grief,

 Dear You,

-When he died, the world split open.
 Every truth I’d lived by cracked like glass.

-This space was born somewhere in that darkness, from a woman I had not yet become, and a heart that had nowhere left to bleed.
+From a woman I had not yet become, and a heart that had nowhere left to bleed.

 He once made me promise that I would only ever write my own truth — never for the approving gaze of others.